 Every organization needs a set of rules to be governed by.
 All members should be familiar with them at all levels whether it be Unit, County, District or Department.
 Read them, learn them and live by them.
 Constitution& Bylaws should be reviewed and updated often.
 A copy of the Unit’s Constitution & Bylaws must be on file at the Dept. Office.

 Chairman: Joan Caccamo

 Resolutions: Susan Britton

 Department Constitution and Bylaws

-Constitution & Bylaws Information
+Constitution & Bylaws Information and forms

 Suggested Unit Constitution & Bylaws